You can use a command line Python script to send files and folders with FileSender. You’ll need:

 To retrieve your API key:

-- Copy the long string displayed in the Secret field.
+- Copy the long string displayed under API secret.

 Send files from the command line